Rspoon3/Personal-Website-Astro/src/pages/sync-spin/privacy.md

 ## Business Transfers

-If **Spin Sync**, or substantially all of its assets, were acquired, subscription-related data might be one of the assets transferred to the new entity.
-You acknowledge that such transfers may occur, and any acquirer of **Spin Sync** will be bound by this privacy policy.
+If **Sync Spin**, or substantially all of its assets, were acquired, subscription-related data might be one of the assets transferred to the new entity.
+You acknowledge that such transfers may occur, and any acquirer of **Sync Spin** will be bound by this privacy policy.

 ## Privacy Policy for Children